Make the most of your summer by seizing new business opportunities while your competition takes time off!

 These strategies will help elicit a response and move your sale toward a close.

 6. Half-day HOORAY!
-Make calls after 2pm on the Friday before Labor Day, and you will reach those hard-to-reach decision-makers without their gatekeepers answering the phone.
-Office staff usually goes home at 2pm, leaving your decision-maker at the desk, relaxed and ready for your call!
-Were you thinking of leaving early that day?
+Make calls after 2pm on the Friday before Labor Day, and you will reach those hard-to-reach decision-makers.
+Office staff usually unplugs after 2pm, leaving your decision-maker at his/her desk, relaxed and ready for your call!
+Were you thinking of ending work early that day?
 So is your competition.
 Don’t miss this valuable opportunity!

 7. Prospect Purge.
 Delete prospects that don’t belong on your list.
 If they are not “A’s”, “B’s” or “C’s”, they aren’t worth your valuable time.
 This is true for referrals, as well.
 Just because you were given a referral doesn’t mean you should call.
-Spend your time on prospects you WANT to do business with.
+Spend your time on prospects who represent “important wins” for you.
 Check against your criteria and move on if it doesn’t fit.
 This will streamline your new business efforts with less stress and more financial success!

 Implementing even a few of these key strategies can lead to a huge payoff this year.
 It may be tempting to set aside this article and move on to your next task.
 Big mistake!
 Can you really afford to forego this opportunity to develop new business?
 Take a moment, decide which strategies you will follow, and set a time on your calendar to make it happen!